Belmont University

 Scholarships

 The College of Law operates from a scholarship budget and allocates awards accordingly.
-Scholarships are limited in number, so not all admitted applicants will receive an offer.
-Students who are most competitive for scholarships, will be those who exceed both of our LSAT and undergraduate GPA medians.
+Scholarships are limited in number, so not all admitted applicants will receive an award offer even if academic credentials may indicate eligibility.

 Federal Financial Aid